pantheon-systems/terminus-addons-installer-plugin/README.md

 <!-- TODO: add the flag support in a future release
 #### Flags

-* `--with-db`: If included, the job will be run with a database connection.
+* `--skip-db`: If included, the job will be run without a database connection.
 -->
 ## Usage
 * `terminus addons-install:list`